samt95/SpaceShip/README.md

 # SpaceShip
-Another Copter Clone.
+Another copter clone.
 But this time you're a space ship.